wongcoder/hhkb-keymap/README.md

 # hhkb-keymap
-This is my firmware for the HHKB Professional 2 (Hasu Bluetooth Controller)
+This is my firmware for the HHKB Professional 2 (Hasu Bluetooth Controller).

 ## Principles